rod31/succession-nlp/README.md

 # Succession NLP – Sarcasm Detection & Character Style Transfer

 ## 💬 Overview
 This project explores natural language processing techniques to classify **sarcasm** in dialogue from the TV series *Succession*, and to generate text in the style of specific characters.
-Up to this moment, I focused on generating text in the style of Roman Roy.
+Up to this moment, I focused on generating text in the style of Roman Roy, who is known for his snarky remarks.

 Using transformer-based models (BERT), the project fine-tunes and evaluates multiple architectures for sarcasm detection.
 It also implements **style-aware text generation**, transforming neutral lines into character-specific phrasing using Generative AI techniques.